 You’ll also notice how you can stay physically active for longer.
 Plus, an improvement in metabolism, including blood circulation to your heart, lungs, and (yup, you guessed it right) your penis.

-And it’s not just about getting enough exercise.
 Cut drinking, smoking, and eating junk food.
 All these will hurt your health and your sex life.
 Make better health choices if you want to improve your love life and your life as a whole.

 Strengthen your PC muscles by doing Kegel exercises.
 First, you need to know how to isolate your PC muscles.
 These are the muscles you use to stop peeing, and that’s actually a perfect time to start your Kegels.
 When you take a leak, stop yourself for 5-10 seconds by squeezing these muscles as strongly as possible and then releasing them.

 In two weeks, you’ll notice a significant improvement in your control.
 You can then do regular Kegels anywhere besides the comfort room.
 For example, you can do it while sitting at your desk, driving, having lunch, etc. Don’t worry.
 Nobody will know what’s happening down there.

 Do a mix of 30 quick squeezes and releases, followed by 5-10 seconds of holding your muscles and repeating it 5 times.
 Do this no more than 10 minutes per day.

 Do the stop-start or edging technique.
 It involves stopping all sexual stimulation temporarily when you feel you’re about to cum.
 Once this feeling has passed, you can go back and stimulate each other.
 You can practice edging by yourself or with your partner.
 If you do it by yourself, make sure to focus.